peetceenatoo/polyplot/README.md

 This algorithm seems to be working, through a phase of initialization with time complexity $O(n^2)$ and a phase of actual evaluation with time complexity $O(k*n)$.
 As k is reasonably much larger than n in - kind of - every realistic context, it just works better.

+## Implementation

+It is required to install "numpy" and "matplotlib" packages.
+Since the "now it actually plots" commit, they're used to show a scatter plot of the polynomial.

 ## Soon

 Completely aware that it's still almost useless, I'm working on a formal proof that it actually works, to then generalize its functionality.<br/>